-Here’s another example of how you might use the 3-step process during a unit on the Cold War in US history.
+Here’s a great example of how you can use Teach Different’s 3-Step conversation method in a unit on the Cold War in US history.

 Ancient philosopher Sun Tzu has a provocative angle on this theme: “The supreme art of war is to subdue the enemy without fighting”

-Now pick apart Sun Tzu’s quote.
-Find the claim being made
+Now have the students pick apart Sun Tzu’s quote.
+Tell them to find the claim being made.

 Step Three: Essential Question

-After exploring the claims and counterclaims of the philosopher quote, slow down and think back to the primary source– Kennedy’s Cuban Missile Crisis speech.
-Think of a question that draws out the theme in the context of this speech.
+After exploring the claims and counterclaims of the quote, slow down and think back to the primary source– Kennedy’s Cuban Missile Crisis speech.
+Share an essential question that draws out the theme.

 Here’s one: Is fighting the best way to get what you want?